 Liam has risen through the club’s Academy and is now the understudy to fellow academy graduate, Luke Purnell.

 Liam made his debut under Ryan Northmore in the first pre-season friendly of 2016-2017 at the age of just 16, away to Toolstation Western League side Bitton.
 Liam was slowly integrated into the first-team setup by Scott Bartlett during 2016-2017, and Liam was on the losing side in the Somerset Premier Cup against Taunton Town.
-The youngster also served as Bridgwater Town’s starting keeper during 2016-2017, but was unable to save them from the drop in the Southern League South & West.
+The youngster also served as Bridgwater Town’s starting keeper from October during 2016-2017, but was unable to save them from the drop in the Southern League South & West.

-Liam went out on loan to Western League side Cheddar during 2017-2018, putting in a string of impressive performances as he played regular first team football for the second season running, making 40 appearances for the Cheesemen.
+Liam went out on loan to Western League Division One side Cheddar during 2017-2018, putting in a string of impressive performances as he played regular first team football for the second season running, making 40 appearances for the Cheesemen.
 Kingston also featured in all of Weston’s Somerset Premier Cup games throughout the season, and was the semi-final hero as he pulled off some impressive saves and denied Bath City’s Anthony Straker in the shootout to send Weston through to the final, where they triumphed over Paulton Rovers with ‘Kinger’ in net for the Seagulls.

 Kingston joined Western League Premier Division side Shepton Mallet on a three-month loan in August 2018 where he made five appearances, but was recalled due to Luke Purnell’s suspension in September.